funnel-io/funnel-rules-engine/README.md

 For the story behind its inception, raison d'être, and overall concept, you can watch the talk [Rules Rule](https://youtu.be/Lsi1ZhmbNDc) held by [Lennart Fridén](https://github.com/DevL) at [PyCon Sweden](https://www.pycon.se) 2021.

+This package was extracted from [Funnel](https://funnel.io)'s production code and made open source.

 ## Installation

 Install the package `funnel_rules_engine` version `1.2+` from PyPi.